applied-phylo-lab/Phylo_PC/README.md

   Also creates Figs. S7, S8, and S9.

+* **`Figure_Simulations_III.ipynb`**

+  Generates results for Fig. 5.
+Analyzes the recall after adding eigenvectors in phylogenetic generalized least squares (PGLS) for Yule trees of varying numbers of species and different non-zero values of the true egression coefficient $\beta$.

+* **`Figure_Simulations_IV.ipynb`**

+  Generates results for Fig. 6.
+Compares the performance using eigenvectors in phylogenetic generalized least squares (PGLS) versus robust regression on phylogenetic independent contrasts (PIC) in different scenarios.
+Investigates both the false positive rate and the recall.

 * **`Figure_Cichlids.ipynb`**

-  Generates results for Fig. 5.
+  Generates results for Fig. 7.
 Visualizes contributions of branches to the phylogenetic eigenvectors for the tree of African cichlids and investigates the effect of including phylogenetic eigenvectors on detection of coevolution of gene-expression levels.

+  Generates results for Fig. S23.
+Visualizes the number of pairs that fall into different bins of estimated $\beta$ sizes as more eigenvectors are included in phylogenetic generalized least squares (PGLS) to detect coevolution of gene-expression levels in African cichlids.

+  Generates results for Fig. S24.
+Creates a quantile-quantile plot showing the performance of using eigenvectors in phylogenetic generalized least squares
+  (PGLS) on detection of coevolution of gene-expression levels in African cichlids.

 * **`Supplementary_1.ipynb`**